Neural network model for imprecise regression with interval dependent variables: Optimization Algorithms

+The same argument applies to the biases $\bb^{(k+1)}$ and their derivatives from the Jacobian.
 Taking formula (\ref{dWdY}) as example, notice that the first multiplier in the first term is a constant coefficient for any $k$.
 We call this structure $\partial a^{(k+1)} / \partial b^{(k)} = \partial a^{(1)} / \partial b^{(0)}$ a \emph{neighboring derivative} which needs to be computed only once at the beginning of an iterated sequence.
 The second multiplier in the first term comes from the previous iteration.
 The same logic about the neighboring derivative applies to the second term in (\ref{dWdY}), where the second multiplier comes from the $k$th result of the $\bb$ iteration.
 These interlinked iterations can be easily computed because the linearity of the first-order structure of the optimisation algorithm reveals each next derivative to be a combination of the derivative from the previous iteration multiplied by the neighboring derivative which is constant for any $k$, across the linked iterations.

 Although $\bW^{(k)}$ and $\bb^{(k)}$ can be optimally evaluated for any $k$, naively computing the interval output layer $h^{(k+1)} = \bX \bW^{(k)} + \bb^{(k)}$ also yields inflated uncertainty because of the unseen dependence between $\bW^{(k)}$ and $\bb^{(k)}$ caused by the repeated $Y$-values.
 To overcome this, the mean value form can be used for $h$ as well.
 The relevant derivatives are